juandazapata/juandazapata.github.com/_posts/2012-08-20-rmagick-and-image-magick.md

-So...you just told homebrew to upgrade [imagemagick](http://www.imagemagick.org/script/index.php) and when you try to run your rails project, you get all kind of messages telling you that your **rmagick gem** does not work anymore...what a nightmare.
+So...you just told homebrew to upgrade [imagemagick](http://www.imagemagick.org/script/index.php) and when you try to run your rails project, you get all kind of messages telling you that your **rmagick gem** does not work anymore...you're fucked up.

 Try running the following commands in your terminal: